 Your source for the latest projects, news, and happenings in your city!

-New Brunswick has installed seven (7) new bicycle corrals throughout the city.
+New Brunswick has installed ten (10) new bicycle corrals throughout the city.
 Bicycle corrals are installed in the curbside lane of the street instead of on the sidewalk and can accommodate many m

 ore bicycles than a typical sidewalk rack.
 They are especially useful in areas with narrow sidewalks and/or areas high pedestrianpopulation, where it would be obstructive to install a sidewalk rack.

 As part of a pedestrian safety initiative, the City completed the installation of flashing crosswalks on several intersections throughout the City.
 New Brunswick has installed flashing crosswalks at seven (7) locations throughout town, including: Joyce Kilmer Avenue near Roosevelt School; Joyce Kilmer Park and the New Brunswick Teen Center; Commercial Avenue near Robeson School; Van Dyke Avenue near McKinley School; Throop Ave and Suydam St; and the high school.

 A new neighborhood park is being developed on Welton Street across from Roosevelt Elementary School.
 The new park will include seating, recreation and multi-purpose areas.